 Your skin is your body’s largest organ and a critical first line of defense for the immune system.
 When that defense is broken—from cuts and sores—your body is vulnerable to infections.
-Skin (and hair and nail) problems can be a sign that you’re dealing with a health concern that may be affecting other parts of your body.
-Studies show that over 50 percent of people living with HIV experience some kind of skin condition in their lifetime.
-Not all skin problems require urgent care, but when in doubt talk to your health care provider.
+Skin, hair and nail problems can be a sign that you have a health concern in another part of your body.

 What causes skin problems?

-- Viral infections include warts, molluscum and sores or shingles from herpes viruses.
+- Viral infections include warts, molluscum and sores from various herpes viruses.
 Treatment can involve burning or freezing or using chemicals for warts, and antiviral drugs for other viruses.

 - Skin cancer can appear as oddly shaped moles, red bumps and skin discolorations and should be checked by a dermatologist.
 Treatments range from minor surgery to radiation and chemotherapy.
 One cancer, called Kaposi sarcoma (KS), is most common in people with low CD4 cells but it can appear in people with well-controlled HIV.
-The most potent treatment is effective antiretroviral therapy to strengthen the immune system, though KS lesions can sometimes be treated with radiation, chemotherapy or a topical gel.
+The most potent treatment is effective HIV regimen to strengthen the immune system, though KS lesions can sometimes be treated with radiation, chemotherapy or a topical gel.

-- Psoriasis—caused by a hyperactive immune system—leads to scaly red patches often near your joints, and is usually treated with prescription steroids in pills or creams.
-A similar condition, known as eczema, is usually treated with creams, while chronically flaky and bald skin may require special lotions and bath preparations.
+- Psoriasis—caused by a hyperactive immune system—leads to small-to-large scaly red patches often near your joints.
+It is usually treated with prescription steroidal pills or creams.
+A similar condition, called eczema, is usually treated with creams, while chronically flaky and bald skin may need special lotions and bath preparations.

 Can HIV medications cause skin problems?

-Rash is a fairly common side effect when people begin taking non-nucleoside reverse transcriptase inhibitors like nevirapine (Viramune), efavirenz (in Sustiva and Atripla), etravirine (Intelence) and rilpivirine (Endurant and in Complera).
+Rash is a fairly common side effect when people start taking NNRTIs (non-nucleoside reverse transcriptase inhibitors) like efavirenz (Atripla, Sustiva), etravirine (Intelence), nevirapine (Viramune), and rilpivirine (Complera, Endurant).
 The rash usually isn’t dangerous and typically goes away within a couple of weeks without treatment.

-Some protease inhibitors (PIs) can cause a rash, including tipranavir (Aptivus), darunavir (Prezista) and fosamprenavir (Lexiva).
-The PIs atazanavir (Reyataz) and indina- vir (Crixivan) can also affect a liver enzyme called bilirubin, which can cause jaundice— otherwise harmless yellowing of the skin, nails and whites of the eyes.
-Since jaundice can be a sign of liver damage, it should always be investigated by a health care provider.
+Some protease inhibitors (PIs) can cause a rash, including darunavir (Prezista), fosamprenavir (Lexiva) and tipranavir (Aptivus).
+The PIs atazanavir (Reyataz) and indinavir (Crixivan) can also cause jaundice—an otherwise harmless yellowing of the skin, nails and whites of the eyes.
+Since jaundice can also be a sign of liver damage, it should always be checked by a health provider.

-Hyperpigmentation—discoloration of the skin and nails—has been seen in some people treated with zidovudine (found in Retrovir, Combivir and Trizivir) and emtricitabine (found in Emtriva, Truvada and Atripla).
+Lastly, discoloration of the skin and nails (hyperpigmentation) has been seen in some people treated with zidovudine (Combivir, Retrovir, Trizivir) and emtricitabine (Atripla, Complera, Descovy, Emtriva, Genvoya, Odefsey, Triumeq, Truvada).
 It usually occurs in dark-skinned individuals.